 So never miss an opportunity to let them know these things.
 In fact, schedule those occasions right from the very beginning.
 Plant the seeds for referrals later by letting them know that if they are happy, so too will be anyone they refer.
 Let them know that your livelihood is dependent on doing the best job possible for them and that you are motivated to do the same for their friends, family, and co-workers.

 It’s also easy to make this process easy.
 When your mortgage loans close, simply invest that little bit of time entering that deal data into your mortgage CRM.
 This is both critical and time well spent.
 From there, you can automate the delivery of everything else you need.
-The best mortgage CRM programs are already packed with high-quality content that will keep you top of mind with your clients and will keep abundant warm mortgage leads flowing your way.
+The top mortgage CRM programs are already packed with high-quality content that will keep you top of mind with your clients and will keep abundant warm mortgage leads flowing your way.

 Brian’s entire professional career has centered in real estate.
 He’s designed, built and brokered homes.
 He’s provided over half a billion dollars in mortgage loan financing to everyone from first time-buyers to the CEOs of Fortune 500 companies He’s a published author with articles in periodicals, hedge fund websites and trade publications.
 Brian has traveled the country and been on broadcast radio to speak in front of hundreds of his industry contemporaries.
 He’s also created and developed hundreds of educational products from print to digital used throughout the U.S. and beyond, which make the process of buying and financing a home easier for all.
 Brian is a father, real estate investor, outdoorsman, pilot, skier, golfer and plays ice hockey in several men’s leagues every week of the year.